devcarlos/ThePugApp/README.md

 # ThePugApp
-The Movie App Swift - iOS Application to handle The Pug challenge using Xcode and Swift
+The Pug App Swift - iOS Application to handle The Pug challenge using Xcode and Swift

 - [Architecture](#Architecture)
 - [Frameworks](#Frameworks)